Linuxfabrik/checklistfabrik/docs/checklist_syntax.md

       Check the syntax documentation of the respective module for its format.*
       The documentation for built-in modules can be found in this document in their respective sections below.
       There exists a special module `linuxfabrik.clf.import` that can be used to import a sequence of tasks from a different file.
-      For this special module the value must be a string of the path to the file to load (instead of a mapping).
+      For this special module, the value must be a string of the path to the file to load (instead of a mapping).

     - **`fact_name`**
       *Type*: string
       The name under which this module should register its output.
       Task modules should use this as the name for their inputs in the HTML form.
-      After filling out the corresponding input the provided input is available under this name as a Jinja variable.
+      After filling out the corresponding input, the provided input is available under this name as a Jinja variable.
       This field is optional (yet you most likely want to set it if you want to use its output as a Jinja variable).
       ChecklistFabrik will auto-generate names for missing fact names that *input modules* may use.
 All built-in input modules support auto-generated fact names.